nicklockwood/SwiftFormat/README.md

 *Q. How does it work?*

-> A. First it loops through the source file character-by-character and breaks it into tokens, such as `Number`, `Identifier`, `Whitespace`, etc. That's handled by the functions in `Tokenizer.swift`.
+> A. First it loops through the source file character-by-character and breaks it into tokens, such as `number`, `identifier`, `whitespace`, etc. That's handled by the functions in `Tokenizer.swift`.

 > Next, it applies a series of formatting rules to the token array, such as "remove whitespace at the end of a line", or "ensure each opening brace appears on the same line as the preceding non-whitespace token".
 Each rule is designed to be relatively independent of the others, so they can be enabled or disabled individually (the order matters though).
 The rules are all defined as floating functions in `Rules.swift`.